frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 ### * * *

 Alveron entered with a measured purpose.
 His knights flowed around him, filling every shadow in the room until there was nowhere left untouched by their presence.
 The Maer’s expression was cool as an autumn lake.
-Whatever kindness I had once glimpsed in his sharp features was gone, not hidden but erased, as if it had never been there at all.
-He carried no pretense of warmth.
-He had no need.
+Whatever kindness I had once glimpsed in his sharp features was gone, replaced by something harder.

 Roderick stumbled forward, his hand outstretched, the silver seal of his house catching a faint sliver of light.
 “Lerand,” he said, his voice bright with forced delight.
 “You came.
 You saved me.”

 Alveron stopped him with a single word.
 “No.”

-It was not shouted.
-It did not need to be.
-The sound of it struck Roderick as if it had been a blade.
-The Maer’s next words came quieter, but with a certainty that brooked no misunderstanding.
-“I didn’t come for you.”

 The room pressed close with silence.
 Only the soft creak of leather stirred the air as Alveron drew his sword.
 Roderick stood motionless.
 He had seen his death.
 The streak of crimson that followed was almost delicate, a thin bloom that traced his throat as his crown toppled free, rolling away as though eager to be rid of him.

 Auri screamed.
 She broke forward, trembling and desperate.

-“No!”
-Sim’s voice rang sharp, cutting through the air.

 I caught her first.
 My fingers wrapped around her wrist, though they shook as she struggled against me.
 Sim had stepped forward, his face bloodless but set in iron.
-He grabbed for a weapon, finding a fallen sword.
-The hilt sat awkwardly in his grip, but his hands did not waver.

-“For all your cleverness,” Alveron said, turning his gaze upon me, “you chose to bind yourself to this drowning wreck of a king.
-Did you believe you would be spared the harvest of what you have sown?”
+Alveron’s gaze found me.
+“Kvothe,” he said, shaking his head.
+“For all your cleverness, you chose to bind yourself to this drowning wreck of a king.”

 He gave Dagon a nod so slight it could have been mistaken for a breath.
 The captain lunged.
 I raised my hand and spoke the Name of Fire, ready for the struggle I had always known it to be.
 But there was no struggle.
 What came forth was fury, unchained and wild.
 It struck Dagon full in the chest, flames twisting around his armor, searing his face until it became a thing unrecognizable.
 His screams did not sound human.

 But the price was steep.
 The fire left me hollow.
 I crumpled against the wall, my breath shuddering in my chest.
 Dagon, though burning, did not fall.

-### * * *

-Sim stepped into the gap before I could move.
+Sim grabbed a fallen sword.
+The hilt sat awkwardly in his grip, but his hands did not waver.
+He stepped into the gap before I could move.

 “Stay back!” he roared, his voice sharp enough to make the air flinch.
 The knights hesitated.
 For a breath, I feared he would freeze as well.
 But then his feet shifted, steady and certain, as though the ground itself had given him leave to stand.